More

 Keep reading this blog to discover more about identity and access management and why the IAM strategy is critical for organizations to implement.

-What is an Identity and Access Management Strategy?
+What is an Identity Access Management (IAM) Strategy?

 IAM strategies are a set of security practices that include implementing policies, processes, and technologies to manage user identities and control access to critical resources.
 The main goal is to ensure that only authorized individuals can access an organization’s data, applications, and other resources.
 Restricting unauthorized users from accessing business resources further helps prevent security breaches.